jwunderl/pxt-status-bar/docs/all-of-kind.md

 # all Of Kind

-Gets an array of all Status Bars of the given Status Bar Kind.
+Get an array of all status bars of a certian kind.

 ```sig
 statusbars.allOfKind(StatusBarKind.Health)